xandradx/ovirt-engine-disaster-recovery/README.md

 # README - Ovirt Dashboard for DR #

-This is a web application, that uses Overt API + PostgreSQL, to perform the task needed to recover from a Disaster Recovery.
+This is a web application, that uses Java + Ovirt API + PostgreSQL, to perform the task needed to recover from a Disaster Recovery.